 Copyright and Permissions Information for AMS Authors

 The AMS upholds very flexible copyright policies for the books and articles we publish.
-Although we usually suggest that authors transfer the copyright to the AMS, at the author’s request the rights can remain with the author(s) of a book or an article in a journal or proceedings volume.
-Information about copyright for journal and proceedings volume authors can be found below; monograph authors may contact an AMS Acquisitions editor with any copyright questions.
+Although authors are encouraged to transfer copyright to the AMS, they may retain copyright to their AMS work by request.
+Information about copyright for authors of journal and proceedings articles can be found below; book authors may contact an AMS Acquisitions Editor with any questions they may have about copyright matters.

 Consent to Publish and Copyright Agreement

-All authors submitting papers to any journal or proceedings volume must give the AMS specific permission to publish the work ("consent to publish").
-This is a legal requirement that arises in part from provisions of copyright law.
+Authors submitting papers to any AMS journal or proceedings volume must grant specific permission to publish their work (i.e., "consent to publish").
+This is a legal requirement that arises in part from provisions of U.S. copyright law.

 Authors may also choose to dedicate their work to the public domain 28 years following publication.
-For further information, see paragraph 6 in the Consent to Publish and Copyright Agreement Form.
+For further information, see Section 6 in the Consent to Publish and Copyright Agreement Form.

 For articles that will appear exclusively in electronic format, the AMS will register copyright with the Library of Congress on behalf of the copyright holder.